Beginner 5K Training Plan from a Running Coach

 • Track your runs.
 Use a running app or fitness tracker to track your workouts.
 This will help you follow your training plan and stay accountable.

 • Aim for consistency.
 The most crucial determinant of training success is consistency.
 Once you get in the habit of your workouts, you will have won half the battle.
 If you miss a workout, return to training the next day.
+This will help you build stamina as you start doing your longer runs.

 • Reward yourself for milestones.
 Finish your first whole week of training or your first month?
 Reward yourself with something you enjoy, such as self-care time or a massage.